dalleng/til/typescript/2023-06-02-pick-generic-typescript.md

 };
 ```

-In more detail: Pick<T, K extends keyof T> is a generic that takes two type arguments.
-T is the type from which you want
+In more detail: `Pick<T, K extends keyof T>` is a generic that takes two type arguments. `T` is the type from which you want
-to pick properties.
-K is the properties you want to pick from T.
+to pick properties. `K` is the properties you want to pick from `T`.